 On this day, Jan.
 23 in hip-hop history…

-Lōc-ed After Dark was a huge critical and commercial success for the then 23-year-old L.A. rapper.
-The gravelly-voiced MC carved out a sound all his own thanks to the help of funk-infused bass lines and his clever art of storytelling.
-The record hit No. 1 on Billboard 200 in April of that year, went on to be one of the longest running No. 1 rap albums, and spawned memorable hits like “Wild Thing” and “Funky Cold Medina," songs that Tone can still perform today to a mass of fans.
+With the Lōc-ed After Dark album, the gravelly-voiced MC carved out a sound all his own thanks to the help of funk-infused bass lines and his clever art of storytelling.
+The 11-track LP, which was re-released with some remixed tracks in 2012, hit No. 1 on Billboard 200 in April of 1989 and went on to be one of the longest running No. 1 rap albums.

 After Lōc-ed After Dark was certified double platinum by RIAA, the Delicious Vinyl artist followed up with a second (and final) album in 1991, Cool Hand Lōc.
-Now a voice actor, fans can hear Tone’s distinct pipes as the voice behind various cartoon characters and movie theme songs like Ace Ventura: Pet Detective,.
-But true hip-hop heads will always remember him as the Cali lyricist with a smooth style and pioneering sound.
+Now a voice actor for the most part, fans can hear Tone’s distinct pipes as the voice behind various cartoon characters and movie theme songs like Ace Ventura: Pet Detective, but true hip-hop heads will always remember him as the Cali lyricist with a smooth style and pioneering sound.

 See 65 Hip-Hop Albums Turning 20 in 2019